How to Get on Shipper’s Lists: 11 Insights for Freight Brokers

-As a freight broker, finding new shippers can be a challenge.
-The ones with the excellent reputations and constant volume typically have their existing lanes covered.
+As a freight broker, finding new shipper leads can be a challenge.
+The ones on your shippers list with excellent reputations and constant volume typically have their lanes covered.
 Others have their own trucks.
 Many new brokers struggle to get on daily load lists, let alone on the phone with a shipper.

 So when you get the ear of a shipper, you need to make the most of it and be crystal clear about what you can provide to them that they don’t currently have.

 What types of trucks can you easily access?
 What lanes do your best drivers cover?
-Do you have experience in alternative modes such as air and rail?
-Having some tricks up your sleeve to move 911 freight will come in handy and keep you on the shipper’s speed dial, so be specific.
+Do you have experience in alternative shipping modes such as air and rail?
+Having some tricks up your sleeve to move 911 freight will come in handy and help you increase your sales numbers, so be specific.

-Shippers will typically ask this, so don’t avoid the question.
-If you’re a newer broker, have a prepared answer that highlights your previous experience in the trucking industry, or the most recent accomplishments in your tenure.
+Shippers will typically ask this, so be prepared to answer the question.
+If you’re a newer broker, highlight your previous experience in the trucking industry and the most recent accomplishments in your tenure.
 Were you a driver?
 Have you gone through any special training programs?
 Consider becoming a member of the Transportation Intermediaries Association, which has a strict code of ethics you can mention.

-You’d be shocked by how many brokers try to crack the market without having the proper paperwork.
+You’d be shocked by how many brokers try to break into the market without having proof they are licensed and bonded.

 The shipper needs to know that if a carrier can’t cover a claim, you’ll have their back in the case of lost or damaged freight.